Simulations of the dynamics of magnetised jets and cosmic rays in galaxy clusters: Methods and simulation models

 The discrepancy between the inferred pressure of observed bubbles (via minimum energy arguments of radio observations) and the ambient ICM pressure (as inferred from X-ray observations) argues for a significant pressure contribution of CR protons that cannot directly be inferred by any interaction process due to the very low bubble densities \citep{Birzan2008,Croston2008a,Laing2014,Croston2014,Heesen2018}.
 CRs could be accelerated at internal shocks of jets \citep{Perucho2007}.
 The strong non-thermal emission in knots observed in jets supports this mechanism \citep{Worrall2009,Laing2013,BarniolDuran2017}.
 As we do not resolve internal shocks explicitly, we treat CR injection in a subgrid model.
 As most of the injected kinetic energy would immediately be thermalized, we instead ensure a minimum CR-to-thermal energy fraction $X_\mathrm{cr,acc}= E_\rmn{cr}/E_\rmn{th}=1$ in every computational cell inside the jet/lobe for a time $\tau_\mathrm{acc}=2\tau_\mathrm{jet}$, where $\tau_\mathrm{jet}$ is the jet lifetime.
 When varying $\tau_\mathrm{acc}$ we find that the resulting dynamical effects of late-time accelerated CRs ($t>\tau_{\rmn{jet}}$) are negligible.
 This is an important difference in comparison to \cite{Weinberger2017} where the bubble CR pressure is specified at jet launch and successive CR acceleration in the jet is not accounted for, which yields a sub-dominant CR population.
-Throughout this work, we define lobe material to exhibit a jet mass fraction $X_\mathrm{jet}>10^{-3}$ and checked that the conclusions of this paper are invariant with respect to variations of this choice.